-Brazilian Kunzite is a rare, pastel pink gemstone from the Brazilian state of Minas Gerais (English: General Mines).
-Undeniably rare and wonderfully wearable with a colorful brilliance that surprises even experts, Brazilian Kunzite’s romantic, feminine hues define its breathtaking beauty.
+Brazilian Kunzite are scarce, pastel pink gemstones from the famous Urucum Mine (pronounced: Ooo-roo-coom).
+Situated in the Brazilian state of Minas Gerais (General Mines), an esteemed locale renowned internationally for its fine gemstones, our exceptional Brazilian Kunzite represents the top two percent of total mine production.
+Undeniably rare and wonderfully wearable with a colorful brilliance that surprises even experts, Brazilian Kunzite’s romantic, feminine hues define this prized jewelry gemstone’s breathtaking beauty.

 Hardness 6.5 – 7

 Brazilian Kunzite’s beauty emanates from its fine pastel pinks, excellent brilliance, high-transparency, and attractive glassy (vitreous) luster.

 Dependent on expert cutting, Brazilian Kunzite is always challenging for the lapidary.
 Strongly pleochroic (colors and their intensity change when viewed from different angles) with perfect cleavage (produces smooth, lustrous surfaces with great ease), if the raw crystal is not orientated and cut in precisely the correct direction, the best color will not be displayed.
 Brazilian Kunzite is optimally faceted by experienced lapidaries, who carefully orientate each crystal to maximize its colorful brilliance, maintaining an eye-clean clarity (the highest quality clarity grade for colored gemstones, as determined by the world’s leading gemological laboratories), high-polish/luster, and attractive overall appearance (outline, profile and proportions).